MyCryptoHQ/support.mycrypto.com/src/content/ens/manually-revealing-ens-bids-hard.md

 ### Use our tool...

-*  More easily debug & generate reveal and finalize data: [https://legacy.mycrypto.com/helpers.html](https://legacy.mycrypto.com/helpers.html)
+*  More easily debug, generate, reveal, and finalize data: [https://legacy.mycrypto.com/helpers.html](https://legacy.mycrypto.com/helpers.html)

 ### Get your TX ID of your original bid.
 Under "input data" it should look like: